-Yes, we were busy.
-Yes, we were VERY busy at times… MANY, MANY times.
+Yes, we were busy… VERY busy MANY, MANY times.
 But I married Steve, not our sons.
 And I’m still married to Steve, not my sons.
-There were times when we would carve out time and tell them that we were having grown-up, husband and wife time together and they would have to wait sometimes.
+There were times when we would carve out time and tell them that we were having grown-up time together and they would have to wait.
 That was ok.
 It’s ok for kids to realize that their every want is not our command.
-They would protest here and there, but in the long run, they eventually seemed to like it that mom and dad enjoyed being together and apparently loved each other.
+They would sometimes protest; but they eventually seemed to like it that mom and dad enjoyed being together and apparently loved each other.

 I made my marriage vow to Steve and to God.
 I didn’t vow, “until kids do we part… to have and to hold until we have kids.
 This marriage is for better or for worse, in sickness and in health of the kids.
 But you’re on your own because my time is for them, not for you.
 I’m being faithful to the kids and too bad for you.
 You come behind the laundry and dishes and anything else that demands my attention, as far as my priorities.”